FME Version

 Set the Format to Bentley MicroStation Design (V8)

 Set the Dataset to TreeTextNodeLabelsWithTags.dgn, which can be downloaded from the downloads section.
-Open the Parameters dialog box.
+Open the Parameters.

-Choosing any value of the "Schema" type will result in exposing DGN tags as attributes in the FME workspace.
-As you can see, when the Reader is added to the canvas, there are more attributes exposed other than just the levels, such as igds_color.
+Choosing any value of the "Schema" type will expose DGN tags as attributes in the FME workspace.
+When the reader is added to the canvas, more attributes are exposed than just the levels, such as igds_color.

 2. Exposing Attributes